Ben Keating: 2021

-Ben and his team won the IMSA Championship and the Michelin North American Endurance Cup for LMP2.
+At Daytona, he started on the pole and finished in seventh.
+(Keating raced in two different cars for Rolex 24, LMP2, and Aston Martin) At Sebring he started second and won.
+After starting in the back at Watkins Glen he came back and finished second.
+He won The Glen 240 from pole.
+At Road America, he once again started on the pole, and finished third.
+He also won at Laguna Seca.
+At the Petit Le Mans, he started on the pole and crossed the finish line first.
+However due to post-race penalties, he finished second.
+Keating and his team won the IMSA Championship and the Michelin North American Endurance Cup for LMP2.

 2019

 Keating won his third consecutive IMSA Michelin Endurance Cup.
 He finished seventh in the GTD season and had a victory at Virginia International Raceway.
 Also 2019, Keating became the first person to enter a Ford GT in Le Mans privately.
-The team placed 3rd but was later disqualified due to a capacity issue with the car's fuel cell.
+The team placed third but was later disqualified due to a capacity issue with the car's fuel cell.

 2018

 Keating won his second consecutive IMSA Michelin Endurance Cup GTD title.
 He finished third in the GTD championship by winning a victory at Canadian Tire Motorsports Park and two third-place runs at Laguna Seca and Sebring.

 2017

 Keating competed in the IMSA WeatherTech SportsCar Championship in a Mercedes AMG.
 He partnered with the Riley Motorsports Team.
 The car is a naturally aspirated, 6.3-liter V8 Mercedes-AMG GT3 based on the Mercedes-AMG GT road cars.
 They competed in the IMSA GT Daytona (GTD) class.
 2016 In December 2015, Viper Exchange announced they would again be sponsoring two Vipers in the 2016 running of the 24 Hours of Daytona.
-Keating will once again take shifts in both the No. 93 and No. 33 Vipers as he seeks to defend his 2015 victory.
-Keating will be joined in the No. 33 by Dominik Farnbacher, who helped drive the No. 93 to Daytona victory in 2015, and Le Mans co-drivers Marc Miller and Jeroen Bleekemolen.
+Keating would once again take shifts in both the No. 93 and No. 33 Vipers as he sought to defend his 2015 victory.
+Keating would be joined in the No. 33 by Dominik Farnbacher, who helped drive the No. 93 to Daytona victory in 2015, and Le Mans co-drivers Marc Miller and Jeroen Bleekemolen.
 Keating was joined in the No. 93 car by Trans-Am Series TA2 Champion Gar Robinson.